 Yes!
 RCI can help at any stage of your project planning or development process, from scoping to construction.
 As long as you or someone from your team is from an eligible entity (state or local government, Tribe, metropolitan planning organization, or nonprofit) and have a qualifying project in mind, you can submit the Expression of Interest form to request RCI support.

-RCI’s technical assistance also includes helping you identify and apply for funding for your transportation reconnection project (See Section 5: Funding Identification Support).
+RCI’s technical assistance also includes helping you identify and apply for funding and financing for your transportation reconnection project (See Section 5: Funding and Financing Identification Support).

 If you have a transportation reconnection challenge, then yes!